A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 Test and deploy your automation

-Flipping the switch on a new automation can be nerve-wracking.
-What if it gets things wrong and makes a mess of your queue? eesel AI gets rid of that guesswork with its simulation mode.
+Flipping the switch on a new automation should be a confident move. eesel AI makes this easy with its simulation mode.

 Before the AI touches a single live ticket, you can test it on hundreds or thousands of your past tickets in a safe sandbox.
-The simulation report shows you exactly how the AI would have tagged, routed, and responded to each one.
+The simulation report shows you exactly how the AI would have tagged, routed, and responded to each one, ensuring it aligns perfectly with your Zendesk standards.

 The eesel AI simulation mode for safely testing automations.